 As I mentioned, babies exhibiting these symptoms should be under the care of a doctor.

-Even if your little one does not exhibit signs associated with painful reflux, frequent spitting up is unpleasant and no fun for anyone.
+Even if your child does not exhibit signs associated with painful reflux, frequent spitting up is unpleasant and no fun for anyone.
 There are many things you can do to help decrease reflux incidences until your baby’s anatomy matures.

 1. Feed your baby in an upright position